 CPG digital ad spending in the US was recently set to increase by 5.2% (which translates to $19.40 billion) this year.
 Due to the increased web traffic and sales on e-commerce platforms, brands are investing more in digital advertising and retail media.
 Digital videos and mobile ads have become especially popular and are being used on social networks like Instagram and video platforms like YouTube.

 In order to reach shoppers in meaningful ways along the consumer journey, marketers will need to establish multiple touchpoints.
 While a lot of marketing channels may have come to a halt during the pandemic, Brand Managers still have ample opportunities to get their products in front of shoppers online, through CTV, and in-person with place-based digital out-of-home screens among other channels.

 Here were a few areas that continued to see investment from CPG marketers in 2021.

 These days, consumers are constantly shifting between devices, media channels, social platforms, apps, and physical locations.
 By taking an omnichannel approach in your marketing campaigns, you not only create a seamless shopping experience across multiple touchpoints but also encourage positive brand associations.

 Omnichannel marketing allows you to provide your customers with what they need at the right moment on their customer journey, which lets people know that you're focused on meeting their personal interests.

-Recently there were a lot of brands that decided to stop advertising on Facebook due to the platform's handling of hate speech and misinformation.
+A lot of brands decided to stop advertising on Facebook due to the platform's handling of hate speech and misinformation.
 This brought up the subject of transparency and being able to have control over where your ad is being placed.